chaseruskin/orbit/docs/src/reference/filesets.md

 Custom filesets are filesets that are be defined by the user for a specific target.
 By default, these filesets are only searched for in the current project and do not extend any of the project's dependencies.
 Set the `recursive` entry of a fileset true to apply it to all projects in the dependency graph.

-If a pattern does not start with an explicit path delimiter (`/`), then Orbit assumes to look for the fileset across every possible subdirectory in the current project by implicitly prepending the pattern with `**/`.
+If a pattern does not start with an explicit path delimiter (`/`) or relative path indicator (`./`), then Orbit assumes to look for the fileset across every possible subdirectory in the current project by implicitly prepending the pattern with `**/`.

+A custom fileset's pattern is glob-style pattern.
+See [Glob Patterns](./glob_patterns.md) to learn more about the rules for pattern matching.

 A custom fileset's patterns support string swapping.
 See [String Swapping](./../topic/swapping.md) to learn more about how it can be applied to fileset patterns.